-The Authority was pleased to be able to reduce its annual administrative fees to all borrowers in fiscal year 2000 by 50%.
-For the fifth consecutive year, the annual administrative fees will be reduced, while maintaining essentially a break-even operating budget.
+The Authority was pleased to be able to reduce its annual administrative fees to all borrowers in fiscal year 2001 by 50%.
+For the sixth consecutive year, the annual administrative fees will be reduced, while maintaining essentially a break-even operating budget.
 Although future reductions cannot be guaranteed, the Authority is pleased for now to be able to make its financing services even more affordable to the colleges and universities it serves.
-The recent high volume of transactions has made it possible to reduce all fees by 50% in the coming fiscal year.
+The stable volume of transactions and a respectable rate of return on Authority investments have made it possible to reduce all fees by 50 percent in Fiscal Year 2002.

-Beginning with fiscal year 1996, the Authority has acted as dissemination agent for SEC reporting on behalf of those institutions that are subject to SEC rule 15c2-12 (most public issues after June 30, 1995).
-We now provide that service to eleven colleges and universities and the number continues to grow.
-The service is offered at no additional charge.
+Beginning with Fiscal Year 1996, the Authority has acted as dissemination agent for SEC reporting on behalf of those institutions that are subject to SEC rule 15c2-12 (most public issues after June 30, 1995).
+We now provide that service to thirteen colleges and universities and the number continues to grow.
+The service is offered at no additional charge to the institutions.

-The annual debt financing conference was held at the Sheraton Midway Hotel in April, 2000.
-For the first time, the conference was coordinated with a similar conference for business officers sponsored by the Minnesota Private College Council.
+The annual debt financing conference was held at the Sheraton Midway Hotel in April 2001.
+For the second consecutive year, the conference was coordinated with a similar conference for business officers sponsored by the Minnesota Private College Council.
 The attendees were able to take advantage of convenient access to both sessions in one location.
 The annual debt conference provides a chance for Authority clients, members and finance professionals to share information on higher education capital financings.

 The Authority continues to review its policies and procedures in an ongoing attempt to most effectively provide financing assistance to Minnesota's nonprofit colleges and universities.
-The transition period marked by the absence of a permanent executive director was handled smoothly because of the concerted efforts of the borrowers, the Authority's advisors, staff and members, as well as the public finance professionals.
+It is through the concerted efforts of the borrowers, the Authority's advisors, staff and members, as well as public finance professionals, that tax exempt financing continues to be a vital tool for higher education.
 We will work with all these groups to continue providing affordable financing to the private colleges and universities and, ultimately to their students.